stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-Spring handily creates a list of the tasks for us from __all__ the instances of `Task` registered in the container.
+Spring handily creates the list for us from __all__ instances of `Task` registered in the container.

 We add a new local component to start the loop: